xwmx/dotfiles/Readme.markdown

 used for zsh configuration, and and uses .oh-my-zsh.custom for the custom directory.

+### local

+A directory that isn't tracked by git, and can therefore be used for anything non-public.

 ### script

 OS X-specific scripts for configuring or updating environments.